brianvanburken/brianvanburken.github.io/_posts/2021-12-01-pre-render-syntax-highlighting-with-prism-in-jekyll.md

 ---
 layout: post
 title: Pre-render Syntax Highlighting with Prism in Jekyll
+extra:
     excerpt: "To get a considerable performance boost for this blog, I decided to pre-render all the code when building.
 So no need for a large JavaScript file."
 tags: ["Ruby", "Jekyll", "Prism", "Sustainablity"]
 ---